 “It was a tweet,” play director Phelim McAleer said of the threat.
 “We get more than that every day.”

 I thought it was interesting.
 I’ve never done a stage play before.
 I know it has, obviously, some political overtones, but that’s what these guys [Page and Strzok] did.
-Listen, I follow the news, I know what’s going on, but I had no idea the depth of the things they were saying to each other and how involved they were in the investigations [Russia investigation, etc.].
+Listen, I follow the news, I know what’s going on, but I had no idea the depth of the things they were saying to each other and how involved they were in the investigations [about Russia et al.].
 Their animus was tremendous.

 How long did you have to prepare for tonight’s performance?